TomIshiyama/timer/README.md

 # timer

-An Electron application with Solid and TypeScript
+Electron application with Solid and TypeScript

 ## Project architecture